Sand 364: Physical characteristics and evolution

-Sand 364 is an aging red giant star with about 1.35 solar masses.
+Sand 364 is an aging red giant star with about 1.35 solar masses, initially thought to be more massive.
 Its radius is 39.59 times bigger than the Sun's, and its expanded outer layers give it a vast surface area, causing its bolometric luminosity to be around 150 times the Sun's.
 It has a surface temperature of about ±4,284 K, meaning it is cooler than the Sun and has a spectral type of K3III.
 It is thought to be around 4.1 billion years old, and most likely evolved from an early F-type main sequence star, or a late A-type main sequence star.

-The star’s atmosphere is cooler than that of the Sun, leading to strong molecular absorption bands in its spectrum, characteristic of evolved giant stars.
+The star’s atmosphere is cooler than that of the Sun, leading to strong molecular absorption bands in its spectrum, a characteristic of evolved giant stars.
 Sand 364’s internal structure has changed dramatically from its main sequence phase.
 Hydrogen fusion now occurs in a shell surrounding an inert helium core, causing the star to swell and cool in its outer envelope.
 This stage is relatively brief in stellar terms but crucial for understanding the life cycle of stars with masses similar to the Sun.

-After its time on the red giant branch, it will shrink into a red clump star on the horizontal branch, possibly after a helium flash; under unlikely circumstances, it might smoothly ignite helium and become a blue loop star.
-After that, it will enter the asymptotic giant branch, and most likely end up as a carbon/oxygen white dwarf.
+After its time on the red giant branch, it will shrink into a red clump star on the horizontal branch, possibly after a helium flash; under unlikely circumstances, it could smoothly ignite helium and become a blue loop star.
+After that, it will certainly enter the asymptotic giant branch, and most likely end up as a carbon/oxygen white dwarf.

 Search for exoplanets

 Discovery of Sand 364b

-A radial velocity survey of M67 indicated that Sand 364 had a planet, with a mass of about 1–6 Jupiters, and a radius of about 0.9 Jupiters.
+A radial velocity survey of M67 in 2014 suggested that Sand 364 had a planet, with a mass of about 1–6 Jupiters, and a radius of about 0.9 Jupiters.
+Due to recent discoveries, this is now likely false.